Exploring the Use of Autonomous Unmanned Vehicles for Supporting Power Grid Operations: Abstract

 \section{Abstract}

-This paper explores the use of autonomous unmanned vehicles for supporting power grid operations.
+This paper explores the use of autonomous unmanned vehicles to support power grid operations.
 With built-in batteries and the capability to carry additional battery energy storage, the rising number of autonomous vehicles can represent a substantial amount of capacity that is currently underutilized in the power grid.
-Unlike traditional electric vehicles which require drivers, the operations of autonomous vehicles can be performed without human intervention.
-To guide idle vehicles to support power grids autonomously, we propose a tractable optimization-based method for effectively integrating these ``mobile batteries'' into grid operations.
-During real-time operations, the vehicles are strategically routed to target locations to help maintain system power balance and reduce operating costs.
-Numerical studies have confirmed both the validity and scalability of the proposed algorithm for efficiently integrating autonomous vehicles into routine power system operations.
+Unlike traditional electric vehicles that require drivers, the operations of autonomous vehicles can be performed without human intervention.
+To guide idle vehicles to autonomously support power grids, we propose a tractable optimization-based method to effectively integrate these ``mobile batteries'' into grid operations.
+During real-time operations, the vehicles are strategically routed to target locations to maintain power balance and reduce operating costs.
+Numerical studies have confirmed both the validity and the scalability of the proposed algorithm to efficiently integrate autonomous vehicles into routine power system operations.